-We believe that this charter supports the foundations for a good volunteer experience and gives groups and organisations the opportunity to express their support for the spirit of volunteering while upholding the principles of good volunteer practice.
+We believe that this charter supports the foundations for a good volunteer experience and gives individuals, groups and organisations the opportunity to express their support for the spirit of volunteering while upholding the principles of good volunteer practice.

 The 10 key principles